keptn/tutorials/site/tutorials/snippets/manage/createProject.md

 Create a new project for your services using the `keptn create project` command.
 In this example, the project is called *sockshop*.
 Before executing the following command, make sure you are in the `examples/onboarding-carts` folder.

-Create a new project with Git upstream
+Create a new project with Git upstream:

 To configure a Git upstream for this tutorial, the Git user (`--git-user`), an access token (`--git-token`), and the remote URL (`--git-remote-url`) are required.
 If a requirement is not met, go to [the Keptn documentation](https://keptn.sh/docs/0.6.0/manage/project/#select-git-based-upstream) where instructions for GitHub, GitLab, and Bitbucket are provided.